bioinfolabic/protein_folding_datasets/README.md

 ![example_heatmap](https://github.com/bioinfolabic/protein_folding_datasets/blob/master/Images/heatmap_1PCY_begin.png)

-## Path Results
-Contains all datasets and graphs generated during this work.

 ## Path GPU
 To use the GPU program you need to have a GPU with pascal support.
 The pathways of this work were run on Titan Xp with Pascal 8.